ViktorParkhomenko/Intrusion-detection-network-security-monitoring-with-Security-Onion/README.md

 ●	Alert triage and case creation.
 Dismiss false positives.
 Tools Suricata (alerts), Zeek (metadata), VurusTotal (details about malicious files)

 ●	Threat hunting.
-Look for malicious or suspicious events that already occurs
+Look for suspicious behavour by go through logs and data that already accumulated in security onion to find problematic events that are not cpovered by alert signatures.

 ●	Detection engineering.
 Tuning rules with such tools like Suricata (rules for IDS), Yara (detect malicious files), Sigma (look for IoC on log files).